hernanrnieva/backend_d16/README.md

 ## Considerations

+- Immutability of the Factory instance is checked in [Factory Date route](http://localhost:8080/test/factory)
 - Persistence mode is defined by variables in .env file, not command lines
 - MessageDTO is not used because of the existing usage of normalized data
 - UserDTO is not used because of the existing usage of passport module